LuisaGroup/LuisaCompute/README.md

 - ISPC
 - LLVM

 More backends might be added in the future.
-A device backend is implemented as a plug-in, all of which follow the `luisa-compute-backend-<name>` naming convention and are placed under `<build-folder>/bin`.
+A device backend is implemented as a plug-in, which follows the `luisa-compute-backend-<name>` naming convention and is placed under `<build-folder>/bin`.

 The `Context` object is responsible for loading and managing these plug-ins and create/destroy devices.
 Users have to pass the executable path (typically, `argv[0]`) or the runtime directory to a context's constructor (so that it's able to locate the plug-ins), and pass the backend name to create the corresponding device object.
 ```cpp